 Wait but I have to log in to get my data and I’m too lazy to configure that

-Turns out you can automate your local Firefox to do this in an easy, although not scalable way, thanks Ian Bicking
+Turns out you can automate your local Firefox to do this in an easy way, although not a scalable one, thanks Ian Bicking.

-Oh dear you aren’t trying to fake being on social media are you?
-Well, at least that pays.
+Oh dear you aren’t trying to fake being on social media for weaponised mass opinion formation are you?
+Well, at least that pays, I hope.

 SeLite automates browser navigation and testing.
 It extends Selenium.
 It